Bhaviicore04/aMAZE-AI/README.md

 - **Modern UI**: Responsive design with Tailwind CSS and Framer Motion animations

 ## Tech Stack
+Backend can be deployed using AWS services such as AWS Lambda, DynamoDB, and Cognito.
+Current prototype uses Firebase for rapid development.
 - **Frontend**: React 18+ with TypeScript
 - **Build Tool**: Vite
 - **Styling**: Tailwind CSS